What is Art Therapy?

 When was the last time you made something with your hands?

 When I was a child, I was ill for a time that required about 4 weeks of recuperation and bed rest.
-By about the 4th day, tired of TV and bored out of my skull, my mother brought me a stack of magazines, a bunch of cardboard, and a bottle of Elmer's glue.
+By about the 4th day, tired of TV and bored out of my skull, my mother brought me a stack of magazines, a bunch of cardboard, a pair of scissors, and a bottle of Elmer's glue.
 I spent the remainder of the time cutting, pasting, and producing dozens and dozens of collages.

 Each was a piece I was proud of, each helped me not only pass the time but engaged my creativity and ability to express myself in spite of my circumstance.
 Those early experiences really married the ideas of creativity and healing for me.